sfc-gh-dcole/SnowConvertDDLExportScripts/SQLServer/README.md

-# SQLServer Exporter
+# SQL Server Export Scripts

-We’re excited to introduce SQLServer Exporter, a simple tool to help exporting your SQLServer Code so it can be migrated to Snowflake.
+This repository provides some simple scripts to help exporting your SQLServer code so it can be migrated to [Snowflake](https://www.snowflake.com/) using [SnowConvert](https://www.mobilize.net/products/database-migrations/snowconvert)

 ## Version